-And when this election became a reality, the Conservatives’ attitude towards the climate was demonstrated by their decision to hire fracking lobbyist Rachel Wolf to put together their election manifesto.
+And when the latest election became a reality, the Conservatives’ attitude towards the climate was demonstrated by their decision to hire fracking lobbyist Rachel Wolf to put together their manifesto.

 The government has also cut subsidies to onshore wind, and raised taxes on solar battery materials.
-Their constructive plans for the environment would cost around £12bn, which pales in comparison with other parties.
+And even though a £13.84 billion climate plan sounds impressive, it pales in comparison with other parties.

 - The Conservatives are aiming for net zero carbon emissions by 2050, as pledged by Theresa May in June, just before she left office – but with no specifics on how they intend to get there.